 Here’s a step-by-step process:

-- Step 1: Download your scorecard from NTA’s official CUET-PG website (if you haven’t already), and keep the following things ready:
+- Download your scorecard from NTA’s official CUET-PG website (if you haven’t already), and keep the following things ready:

 - Your Application Number, roll number and score details (all of this will be mentioned in your score card).

-- Step 2: Go to the official websites of your preferred colleges/universities and apply one by one to all of them.
+- Go to the official websites of your preferred colleges/universities and apply one by one to all of them.
 Most of the universities/colleges require you to:

 - Create a new account on their admission portal.